FYI can be integrated with digital signature providers Adobe Sign, for digital signing.

-Where the client has more than one contact email, you can select one of these to additionally send the request for signature to.
+Where the client has more than one contact email, you can select one or more of these to additionally send the request for signature to.
 Select the email from the drop-down list.
 You can also create one or more additional email addresses by typing the address in the Recipients field and clicking the Create link.
-You can also select these as "Approver" or "CC".

 - Select the Service Status as "Draft" or "Send".